ysdn2019/Graduates-List/graduates/katreena-dalisay.md

 ---
 path: /work/re-mark
 graduate: Katreena Dalisay
-mainimg: /assets/work/dalisay_katreena_project2_web_main.jpg
+cover: /assets/work/dalisay_katreena_project2_web_main.jpg
-thumbnailimg: /assets/work/dalisay_katreena_secondary_web_thumbnail.jpg
+thumbnail: /assets/work/dalisay_katreena_secondary_web_thumbnail.jpg
 title: Re-mark
 groupmembers:
-fields: Branding, Digital, Typography
+category: Branding, Digital, Typography
 mediumdimensions: Print & Digital
 description: Re-mark is a lettering and cursive brand that addresses the decline in cursive, especially as schools are cutting it out of their curriculum.
 Despite the rapid advancement of technology, Re-mark looks at cursive as still valuable.
 Through Re-mark’s products, the mission is to re-spark the value of cursive today.
 digitallink: https://vimeo.com/316451452